xfiveco/generator-chisel/README.md

 For WordPress projects source directory for CSS, JS and assets is the same as in non-WP project, but twig template files are stored separately, because they are interpreted dynamically by WordPress and Timber, not build by `gulp` like in non-WP projects.
 They must be stored in `templates` directory inside theme directory.

 When project is build assets and compiled CSS and JS files are copied into dist directory inside theme.
-The starter theme is configured (TODO: it's not) to load them automatically on every page.
+The starter theme is configured to load them automatically on every page.
+When site is visited directly by `.dev` domain revisioned files (with hash) will be loaded and non-revisioned when Browsersync proxy is used.

 ### Adding pages to the project